qalle2/nes-gg-disassembly/README.md

 The file is in `gamegenie.cdl.gz` (gz compressed).

 I also converted the CDL file into a human-readable format using my [cdl-summary](http://github.com/qalle2/cdl-summary) with the arguments `--prg-size 16` and `--bank-size 16`.
-The unedited result is in `cdl-summary-raw.txt`.
+The unedited result is in `cdl-summary-raw.csv`.

 Below is the manually-edited data.
 The columns are: CPU address range (hexadecimal), length (decimal), description.